mustardamus/teil-old/README.md

 ## TODO

-- if a handler throws an error, display it via error log
 - build correct context for express, not fastify
 - data validation via superstruct
 - response pick with lodash
+- use supertest for server test, remove request
+- properly test the handler wrapper
+- check if handler returns a promise, do error handling via .catch